b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 This time, we got a text that contains both dollars quota (in `$123` format) and
 dates, but we're interested only in the former.
-Let's say we want to sum them to
+Let's say we want to add them up
-find out how much do we need to pay.
+to find out how much do we need to pay.

 First, we'll try to get the numbers out.
 If we assume for a moment that the
 amount of money is at least 3 digits long then for our first try we might go